adpj0220/team-9-princess-margaret-cancer-centre/deliverables/deliverable-2/iteration-02-review.md

 #### Q3.
 Planned changes
 -   As mentioned above we are now scheduling meetings with specific goals so that we are able to accomplish more, and members are better utilizing their skills and time.
 	-  For example those experienced with hosting will make sure to all pick a time they're free to meet.
+	-  Also, we tried to learn the content/usage of the two tools (Segway && Galaxy) we want to combine together in our meeting, after we realized that we had to much more learning than the actual coding part.
+We help each other to understand every part of the process, especially help to make sure those who use the OS that not supports Segway/Galaxy to know things at the same level.
+When it comes to actual coding part, we discussed together how to solve certain problems, and use the machine that supports the tools to test our ideas.
 - We are creating a weekly When2Meet so we cam quickly set up meetings and know when members are available.

 ## Product - Review